Configuration Export and Import

 5. Resolve any import conflicts.

-• (Custom Document Types and EDM Datasets only) Custom Document Type or EDM Dataset does not exist
+• (Custom Document Types and EDM Datasets only) Custom Document Type or EDM Dataset does not exist or differs from source

 • Existing Object with Identical Name and Configuration

 Enterprise DLP skips importing a configuration object with an identical name and configuration.
-Enterprise DLP does not provide any warning or notification that it skipped imported a configuration object.
+Enterprise DLP does not provide any warning or notification that it skipped a configuration object.

 • Existing Object with Identical Name But Different Configuration

 Click Replace to override the configuration of one or more existing configuration objects with those from the imported configuration.
-Replace and override the existing configuration objects to successfully import the configuration file.

-Clicking Cancel terminates the configuration import.
+Click Cancel to terminate the configuration import.